osammy820/tybenet-mini-project/README.md

-# Laravel Inertia React Project
+# Mini Project Setup Guide

 This project is a web application built with Laravel, Inertia, and React.
 It provides a modern, efficient way to create server-side rendered React applications with Laravel.